scalikejdbc/scalikejdbc-cookbook/en/08_unittest.md

 ScalikeJDBC provides traits to support automatic roll back after completing tests for both of ScalaTest and specs2.

 First, here is a sample for ScalaTest users.
-Using base traits under `org.scalatest.fixture` package and a scalikejdbc-test's trait together, you can easilyuse automatic rollback and data fixture per a test case.
+Using base traits under `org.scalatest.fixture` package and a scalikejdbc-test's trait together, you can easily use automatic rollback and data fixture per a test case.

 If you need only automatic rollback, mixin the AutoRollback trait and accept a DBSession as an argument of each test code  block.
 Passing the implicit parameter to the method to be tested propagates the same session.
 Of course, the method must accept a DBSession as an implicit parameter.
 Doing that eventually enables you using the same transaction and rolling back the transaction after running the test.